matwilso/matwilso.github.io/_posts/robot-future.md

 - **fundamentals in DL and Deep RL.** [Karpathy’s DL course](https://cs231n.github.io/) and [OpenAI’s Spinning Up in Deep RL](https://spinningup.openai.com/).
 I recommend doing the cs231n assignments, and messing with the spinningup RL algorithms and understanding why every single line is in the code.
 - **model-based RL.** Igor Mordatch and Jessica Hamrick have a good tutorial on [MBRL @ ICML 2020](https://sites.google.com/view/mbrl-tutorial).
 I’d recommend that for a good overview.
 Also reading specific recent papers in the space.
 One I like is Dreamer, which learns a stochastic world model that handles uncertainty to some extent; it uses the model’s latent state as input to the policy and value networks; and it uses differentiable rollouts through the model for training.
 I wouldn't say the results are really that much better than alternative algos, but it feels like it’s on the right path.
 - **sim2real.** The [sim2real Workshop @ RSS 2020](https://sim2real.github.io/) is solid ([summary document](https://twitter.com/sim2realAIorg/status/1336364134510678017)).
 Also reading the recent work in the space.
 One I like [Jemin Hwangbo et. al’s work](https://arxiv.org/abs/1901.08652) on learning a network to model the series elastic actuator network on Anymal, and plugging this network into the simulator dynamics for sim2real learning.
 The [real world results are impressive](https://www.youtube.com/watch?v=aTDkYFZFWug).
 [Josh Tobin's slides on sim2real](http://josh-tobin.com/assets/pdf/randomization_and_the_reality_gap.pdf) are pretty nice too.
 - **generative modeling / unsupervised learning.** [Pieter Abbeel’s Deep Unsupervised Learning Course](https://sites.google.com/view/berkeley-cs294-158-sp20/home) is a great course for fundamentals.
-I’ve been going through the course and implementing/transcribing the various models and training them on MNIST.
-Generative modeling is super important in this area, and it’s easier to study and build intuition if you don’t have to simultaneously deal with data collection and actions and exploration.
+I’ve been going through the course and implementing/transcribing various models and training them on MNIST.
+Generative modeling is super important in this area, and it’s easier to study and build intuition on tasks like MNIST where you don’t have to simultaneously deal with data collection and actions and exploration.
 - **video prediction.** Pixels seem like they will be the primary modality used to train world models and learned simulators, so this will be an especially important subset of generative modeling.
 Also, there are many people pushing on video prediction for different reasons, so it's good if we can draft off that work.
 - **cloning simulators.** This research takes existing physics simulation and clones them  with neural networks to run faster, basically (kind of like neural [clean-rooming](https://en.wikipedia.org/wiki/Clean_room_design)).
 One example is [Learning to simulate complex physics with graph networks](https://sites.google.com/view/learning-to-simulate).
 While this only lets you get as good as the original simulation, there are likely good insights here in how to set up effective inductive biases and set up training.
 I think this is actually a decent path for getting traction in more fully learned simulators.
 - **case studies.** Case studies of related areas provide valuable lessons to draw on.
 Some things that come to mind are the recent large language models and large scale, production grade systems at Tesla, OpenAI, Google, etc. Alec Radford gave a good talk on historical development of language models [[video]](https://youtu.be/BnpB3GrpsfM) [[slides]](https://drive.google.com/open?id=1sdH-9KQipnu3RMN0-YUqU8R4ZMLapz8IJzfe7VLN39o).
 And Andrej has some talks about Tesla [on his website](https://karpathy.ai/).
-Anyone who is tackling real problems and constantly facing reality is a good case study.
+Anyone tackling big problems and constantly facing reality is a good case study.
 - **infant cognitive development**.
 It might be useful to draw on what we know about how babies develop their models of the world.
 Like in what sequence do they learn different concepts about the world?
 Is there anything we can learn about the inductive biases they have for physical reasoning---about which physics they understand early on, and which takes a long time to learn?
 There are some [reviews on physical](/assets/papers/baillargeon_2002.pdf) [reasoning in infants](/assets/papers/baillargeon_2004.pdf), that discuss when babies learn certain skills.
 - **yann lecun and self-supervised learning.** [His podcast with Lex is good, and his recent talks can probably offer insight on this area as well](https://www.youtube.com/results?search_query=yann+lecun)